redox-os/book/src/porting-applications.md

 #### Functions

-Each template has a function in the Cookbook source code, these functions contain commands to trigger the build system with cross-compilation variables for the Redox triple.
+Each template has a function in the Cookbook source code, these functions contain commands to trigger the build system with cross-compilation variables for the Redox target triplet.

-- `cargo` (cookbook_cargo) - This function run `cargo build`
+- `cargo` (cookbook_cargo) - This function run the `cargo build` command
-- `configure` (cookbook_configure) - This function run `./configure`, `make` and `make install`
+- `configure` (cookbook_configure) - This function run the `./configure`, `make` and `make install` commands

 #### cookbook_cargo function script